 Based on the papers, and in some cases personal interviews at science fairs, a group of water professionals will identify the best water-related science project from each state.
 Most state winners will be announced online at www.sjwp.org during the first full week of May, 2015.

 State winners will receive an all-expense-paid trip the national SJWP competition, and must be available to attend the national competition on June 13-14, 2014.

 *State deadlines may vary.
 For specific information on your state, consult the State Deadlines and Awards List .

 Entry into the National SJWP Competition

-To be eligible to compete at the national level, state winners must be able to attend the onsite U.S. competition in Herndon, Virginia, June 13-14, 2014.
-In Herndon, students will participate in a two-day, all-expense-paid program, during which they will display and present their projects to a panel of distinguished judges.
+To be eligible to compete at the national level, state winners must be able to attend the onsite U.S. competition in Herndon, Virginia, June 19-20, 2015.
+In Herndon, students will participate in a two-day, all-expenses-paid program, during which they will display and present their projects to a panel of distinguished judges.

 Judges will select the national winner based on six criteria and will place greater weight on the quality of the research paper.
-The National SJWP winner must be available to attend the SJWP international competition during the last week of August, or the prize will be awarded to the first runner-up. (exact dates will be posted in early 2014)
+The National SJWP winner (at least one member if a team) must be available to attend the SJWP international competition in Stockholm, Sweden, from August 22-August 28, or the prize will be awarded to the first runner-up.

-The national winner and their science teacher will receive an all-expense-paid trip to the international SJWP competition in Stockholm, Sweden..
+The national winner and their science teacher will receive an all-expenses-paid trip to the international SJWP competition in Stockholm, Sweden..
 To learn more about the international competition, visit www.siwi.org.